Browser Fingerprinting: How to Bypass it During Web Scraping

 As a first example, we'll review a JavaScript file from Keywee, a platform that uses natural language processing and machine learning to help publishers and marketers create, distribute, and measure the performance of their content:

 The above script is minified, so deducing what it does is difficult.
-However, we can use an online prettifier on the code to better understand it.
+However, we can use an online prettifier to make the code easier to understand.
 Here's the result.

 Starting from line 1415, you'll see functions for collecting data points.